-The next stage is reviewing the number of informing samples.
+GCS then reviewed the number of informing samples.
 The kriging efficiency and slopes of regression flatten off at around 24 samples.
-The negative weights begin to be of influence at 26 samples; therefore the optimal number of informing samples is between 4 and 24.
+The negative weights begin to be of influence at 26 samples, therefore the optimal number of informing samples is between 4 and 24.